Edward McSweegan: Career

 The NIH said it reassigned him to a post as director of the U.S.-Indo Vaccine Action Program.
-McSweegan told The Washington Post in 2003 that he didn't know he was director of that program, and was instead assigned tasks better suited for an intern.
+McSweegan told The Washington Post in 2003 that he did not know he was director of that program, and was instead assigned tasks better suited for an intern.

 Reports by the Post and CBS News led Senator Chuck Grassley, then the chairman of the Senate Finance Committee, to demand that the NIH give McSweegan work.
-In a letter to Health and Human Services Secretary Tommy Thompson, Grassley questioned the NIH's uses of taxpayer money, saying it was unacceptable for the NIH to "come rattling a tin cup asking for more money" when it was forcing taxpayers to "pay for full-time novelists."
+In a letter to Health and Human Services Secretary Tommy Thompson, Grassley questioned the NIH's uses of taxpayer money, saying it was unacceptable for the NIH to "come rattling a tin cup asking for more money" when it was forcing taxpayers to "pay for full-time novelists".
 The NIH promised to investigate the allegations.

 McSweegan has commented on diverse issues related to infectious disease.
 In 2004, McSweegan hypothesized that the mysterious "English sweating sickness" may have been an outbreak of anthrax poisoning.
 He speculated that the victims could have been infected with anthrax spores present in raw wool or infected animal carcasses, and he suggested exhuming the victims for testing.
 He has also criticized the Centers for Disease Control for investigating Morgellons, a proposed infectious condition whose existence is disputed by current scientific consensus.

 Mcsweegan was detailed by the NIH to the Global Virus Network, where he became a program manager.
 There, he reported on a number of pathogens, including Zika, chikungunya, and Hepatitis C. He worked at the Global Virus Network until 2018.